-- We do not provide tax gross ups. - x We do not recycle shares withheld for taxes. - x We do not permit pledging or hedging of Company securities. - x We do not pay dividends or dividend equivalents on unearned RSUs or PSUs until they vest. - x We do not reprice underwater equity awards. - x We do not have pension or supplemental executive retirement plans.
+- X We do not provide tax gross ups. - \boldsymbol{x} We do not recycle shares withheld for taxes. - x We do not permit pledging or hedging of Company securities. - ★ We do not pay dividends or dividend equivalents on unearned RSUs or PSUs until they vest. - k We do not reprice underwater equity awards. - x We do not have pension or supplemental executive retirement plans.

-Fiscal Year 2017 Executive Compensation Program Elements
+Fiscal Year 2018 Executive Compensation Program Elements

-Category Compensation Element Description Cash Base Salary Annual Incentive Opportunity Fixed cash compensation based on responsibilities of the position.
+Category Compensation Element Description Cash Base Salary Fixed cash compensation based on responsibilities of the position.
 Reviewed annually for potential adjustments based on factors such as market levels, individual performance and scope of responsibilities.
-Annual cash incentive for achievement of specific annual financial operating results.
+Annual Incentive Opportunity Annual cash incentive for achievement of specific annual financial operating results.
 Long-Term Incentives Restricted Stock Units Vest ratably over a three-year period.
 Settled in shares of AZZ common stock.
-Dividend equivalent rights with respect to dividends received during the vesting period.
+Dividend equivalent rights accrue with respect to dividends awarded during the vesting period.
 Performance Share Units Three-year pre-determined financial performance metric and a potential total shareholder return ("TSR") modifier.
 Settled in shares of AZZ common stock.
-Dividend equivalents accrue during the vesting period.
+Dividend equivalents accrue during the vesting period and will vest if, and when the PSUs to which such dividend equivalents relate become vested.
 Retirement 401(k) Plan Qualified 401(k) plan available to all U.S. employees.
 The Company matches 100% of the first 1% and 50% of contributions between 2% and 6%.
 Other Employment Agreements Sets standard benefits for Messrs.
 Ferguson and Fehlman in the event of severance.
 Change-in-Control Agreements Sets standard benefits for senior executives upon a change-in-control.
 Other Benefits Executive supplemental disability insurance and annual physical exam.